emmabostian/fem-design-systems/docs/developing-styled-components.md

 ![Dark theme](images/dark-theme.png)

-## Icons

-Now let's add some icons.
-Create a new directory inside of `src` called `icons/`.

-Download your Figma save icon and add it as an SVG inside of the `icons/` folder.

 ## Modals

 Now we're ready to create our first composite component!
 Create a new file `Modal.js` inside of the `components/` folder.